yongseong2/Christmas-letter-template/README.md

 Here's a comprehensive guide on how to use and customize this template.

-## Features

-- **Snowy Background**: Multiple snow images create a charming winter scene.
-- **Customizable Letter**: The template includes a section where you can personalize the message with the recipient's and your name.
-- **Festive Music**: An autoplay Christmas music feature enhances the festive mood (with manual play/pause option).
-- **Interactive Elements**: Clickable elements that trigger audio play.
-- **Holiday Images**: Santa and snowman images add to the Christmas theme.

 ## How to Use

 1. **Edit the Letter**: Open `index.html` and replace `[Recipient's Name]` and `[Your Name]` in the `<h2>` tag with the actual names.